 Assuming the co-educator role in student education means that you are partners with the faculty for not only the volunteer service, but also for the education of the student.
 When the students are learning in the classroom, the professor is the educator.
 When they are learning at your site, you are the educator.
 Hands-on experience in applying the skills and knowledge students learn in class to serve the community can greatly enhance their learning and opportunities for the future.
 This will be evaluated by the CCEL with input from the cooperating faculty, community partner, and CEL students.

 *Not required if current volunteer manager has already participated in training

 For new CCEL partners, partnership is a simple three step process:

 - Register with the CCEL.

 Fill out the required fields and submit your application.
 The CCEL will review your application and contact you.
 A response to your application can take from 1 to 2 weeks depending on the time of year.

 - Submission of MOU

-Upon application approval we will require the submission of our Memorandum of Understanding (MOU) outlining the terms of partnership.
+Upon application approval, we will require the submission of our Memorandum of Understanding (MOU) outlining the terms of the partnership.